daytonaio/daytona/docs/agent_mode/daytona_expose.md

 ## daytona expose

-Expose a local port over stdout - Used by the Daytona CLI to make direct connections to the project
+Expose a local port over stdout - Used by the Daytona CLI to make direct connections to the workspace

 ```
 daytona expose [PORT] [flags]